syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Keyboard and Mouse support

-The `UpDown` control allows to increase or decrease the value by pressing <kbd>up-arrow</kbd> and <kbd>down-arrow</kbd> keys in keyboard or mouse whell over the control.
-[Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval of increment or decrement.
+The `UpDown` control allows to increase or decrease the value by pressing <kbd>up-arrow</kbd> and <kbd>down-arrow</kbd> keys in keyboard or mouse wheel over the control.
+The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval of increment or decrement.

 ### Increment or decrement value in mouse wheel